How Parkland students feel about their mandatory clear backpacks

 Koerber and others attached an orange price tag to their bags.
 The $1.05 tag is intended to protest politicians, including Florida Sen. Marco Rubio, who accept money from the National Rifle Association, by putting a price on each student.

-"Starting off the last quarter of senior year right, with a good ol' violation of privacy!" student Delaney Tarr said on Twitter.
+"We are doing this in order to demonstrate the fact that we stand together on all issues, and that we, as a student body, refuse to be reduced to nothing more than dollars and cents," Koerber said.

-She tagged Rubio in a tweet of a picture of her bag with feminine products and the orange price tag attached to it.
+Senior Delaney Tarr tagged Rubio in a tweet of a picture of her bag with feminine products and the orange price tag attached to it.

+"Starting off the last quarter of senior year right, with a good ol' violation of privacy!" she said in another tweet.

 In addition to displaying the orange tag, senior Carmen Lo stuffed a sign into her backpack that read "this backpack is probably worth more than my life."

-In addition to privacy concerns, she wonders how students will carry sports equipment, instruments and laptops.
+She also wonders how students will carry sports equipment, instruments and laptops.

 "Many students are actually unhappy with the clear backpacks, as they believe that it infringes on their privacy, so they wrote messages on pieces of paper and put it into the clear backpacks," she said.

 "We come to school to learn, so I don't think that we should need to subject ourselves to these measures.
 We shouldn't need to worry about our safety and our security while we are at school."

 Solution or pacification?